Welcome to St. Theresa Catholic School

 Students attend weekly Mass with their classes, as well as participating in prayer at the start and end of their school day and at the start of each class.
 St. Theresa is not a private school; we are a Catholic school.
 Our purpose for existence is to educate young Catholics in their faith; it is a secondary benefit that we can offer an exceptional academic program.

-Extra-curricular activities include Pro-Life Club, Junior Legion of Mary, Sacred Heart Society, Science Club, cheer leading, Girls on the Run, CYO Track, Student Council, drama, band, CYO basketball, volleyball, chorus, Green Team (ecology club) and yearbook.
+Extra-curricular activities include Pro-Life Club, Junior Legion of Mary, Sacred Heart Society, STEM Club, cheer leading, Girls on the Run, CYO Track, Student Council, drama, band, CYO basketball, volleyball, chorus, and yearbook.

 St. Theresa is located on a 30-acre wooded campus that includes an outdoor track, outdoor volleyball court, baseball field, soccer field, and long jump pit.